Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Compatibility with parabolic induction

 which respects the actions of $\pi_0 (M^Q (y))_\sigma \cong \pi_0 (Z_Q (\sigma,y))$. } \end{thm} \begin{proof} (a) The given proof of \cite[Theorem 3.4]{AMS2} is valid with only one modification.
 Namely, the diagram \cite[(25)]{AMS2} does not commute.
-A careful consideration of \cite[\S 2]{Lus-Cusp3} shows failure to do so stems from the difference between certain maps $i_!$ and $(p^*)^ {-1}$, where $p$ is the projection of a vector bundle on its base space and $i$ is the zero section of the same vector bundle.
-In \cite[Lemma 2.18]{Lus-Cusp3} this difference is identified as multiplication by $\epsilon_S$. \\ (b) For $(\sigma, r) \in \mr{Lie}(S)$ with $\epsilon (\sigma,r) \neq 0$, the proof of \cite[Theorem 3.4.b]{AMS2} needs only one small adjustment.
+A careful consideration of \cite[\S 2]{Lus-Cusp3} shows that the failure to do so stems from the difference between certain maps $i_!$ and $(p^*)^ {-1}$, where $p$ is the projection of a vector bundle on its base space and $i$ is the zero section of the same vector bundle.
+In \cite[Lemma 2.18]{Lus-Cusp3} this difference is identified as multiplication by $\epsilon_S$. \\ (b) Upon replacing $(\sigma, r)$ by a $Q^\circ$-conjugate element, we may assume that it lies in $\mr{Lie}(S)$.
+Then the proof of \cite[Theorem 3.4.b]{AMS2} needs only one small adjustment.
 From \eqref{eq:A.1} we get

-The difference with before is the appearance of $\epsilon_S$, with that and the above the proof of \cite[Theorem 3.4.b]{AMS2} goes through.
+The difference with before is the appearance of $\epsilon_S$, with that and the above the proof of \cite[Theorem 3.4.b]{AMS2} goes through. \end{proof}